GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Experiments

 On the other hand, in terms of evaluating video generation capabilities, we followed NExt-GPT~\cite{nextgpt} and conducted Text-to-Video Generation tasks on the MSRVTT~\cite{msr-vtt} dataset, using Fréchet inception distance (FID)~\cite{fid} and CLIPSIM~\cite{clipsim} (average CLIP similarity between video frames and text) as evaluation metrics.

-\textbf{Implementation Details.} We uniformly sample four frames from the video and set the number of temporal and spatial tokens to 64.
+\textbf{Implementation Details.} We leveraged the pre-trained parameters of mPLUG-Owl~\cite{mplug_owl} to enhance our model's capability in video understanding.
+We uniformly sample four frames from the video and set the number of temporal and spatial tokens to 64.
 In the first phase, we set the learning rate to 1e-4 and trained GPT4Video for two epochs.
 In the second phase, we adjusted the learning rate to 2e-5 and continued fine-tuning for an additional three epochs.
 All the experiments are conducted on 8×A100 40G GPUs.